Views (album): Singles

 "Hotline Bling" was released as the album's lead single on July 31, 2015, the song was produced by Nineteen85.
-Despite the song being released as the official lead single for Views, "Hotline Bling" was included as the bonus track on the album.
+Despite the song being released as the official lead single for Views, "Hotline Bling" was included as the bonus track on the physical album.

 "One Dance" was released as the album's second single on April 5, 2016.
 The song features guest appearances from Nigerian singer Wizkid and British singer Kyla.
 Wizkid also co-wrote and co-produced the song.
 Nineteen85 also produced the song, with co-production by DJ Maphorisa and Drake's longtime collaborator 40.
 It spent 15 consecutive weeks atop the UK Singles Chart.

 "Pop Style" was released as the album's third single on April 5, 2016.
 The song features guest appearances from American hip hop duo The Throne (composed of rappers Kanye West and Jay-Z), while the production was handled by Sevn Thomas and Frank Dukes, with additional production by Drake's longtime collaborator Boi-1da, alongside 40.
 Upon the release, Drake removed The Throne's verses, and then re-recorded his own verses as a part of their replacement verses to the song.

 "Controlla" was released as the album's fourth single in the United States on June 7, 2016.
 The song was produced by Boi-1da, with co-production by Supa Dups and Allen Ritter, with additional production by Di Genius.
 The leaked version features a guest appearance from Jamaican dancehall artist Popcaan.

 "Too Good" was released as the album's fifth single on July 26, 2016.
 The song features a guest appearance from Barbadian singer Rihanna, while the production was handled by Nineteen85, with additional production by Supa Dups.